jedevc/fyp-report/report.md

 Some of these techniques introduce surface level changes, such as the random name generation, others introduce semantic difference in the program (and the required exploit) such as templating, and others introduce both.
-Both of these techniques are important together - generated programs must not only behave slightly differently and require different exploits for them, but they must also look significantly different.
+These techniques are important together: generated programs must not only behave slightly differently and require different exploits for them, but they must also look significantly different.